A model-agnostic analysis of hybrid stars with reactive interfaces: Abstract

 \section{Abstract}

-We study hybrid stars considering the effects on stellar stability of the hadron-quark conversion speed at the sharp interface.
+{We study hybrid stars considering the effects on stellar stability of the hadron-quark conversion speed at the sharp interface.
 The equation of state is constructed by combining a model-agnostic hadronic description with a constant speed of sound model for quark matter.
-We show that current LIGO/Virgo, NICER, low-density nuclear and high-density perturbative QCD constraints can be satisfied in two scenarios with low and high transition pressures.
-If the conversion speed is slow, a new class of hybrid objects is possible and very stiff hadronic equations of state cannot be discarded.
+We show that current LIGO/Virgo, NICER, low-density nuclear and high-density perturbative QCD constraints can be satisfied in two scenarios, with low and high transition pressures.
+If the conversion speed at the interface is slow, a new class of dynamically stable hybrid objects is possible and very stiff hadronic equations of state cannot be discarded.
+Densities tens of times larger than the nuclear saturation density are possible at the center of these objects.
+We discuss possible formation mechanisms for the new class of hybrid stars and smoking guns for their observational identification.}